tigoe/DataloggingExamples/docs/wifi-datalogger.md

 This example uses a light and color sensor, the AMS [TCS34725](https://ams.com/tcs34725), using [Adafruit's library](https://github.com/adafruit/Adafruit_TCS34725) for it.
 It sends the illuminance levels in lux, and the color temperature levels in degrees Kelvin.
 You can replace it with any sensor you want, however.

 In addition to the sensor data, the client also sends a timestamp, generated from the Arduino's [realtime clock](https://www.arduino.cc/reference/en/libraries/rtczero/), and a unique ID (uid), read from the board's [ECCx08 crypto chip](https://www.arduino.cc/reference/en/libraries/arduinoeccx08/).
+As an alternative to the crypto chip, uou can use the Arduino's WiFi MAC address as a unique ID.

 The realtime clock allows you to timestamp the data on the client.
 If you're using a board without a realtime clock, you could timestamp the data on the server side instead.
+The node.js scripts here do that, in case the client doesn't provide a timestamp.

 The uid allows the servers to filter out requests from clients that it doesn't already know.
 You could replace this with the MAC address of your WiFi radio or a randomly assigned unique ID number if you're not using the crypto chip.